All Episodes

 You're going to have good and bad.

-You're going to have people that are going to break policy or, you know, violate the laws.
+You're going to have people that are going to break policy or violate the laws.

-There was a guy that was right down the hallway from me when I was at headquarters that's serving time in Supermax right now.
+Was a guy that was right down the hallway from me when I was at headquarters is serving time in Supermax right now.

-the the the breaking of protocols where they're leaking information and all that kind of stuff that's that's more of a a new phenomena um you just uh when I was in you just didn't see that very often where's where you had agents and supervisors and section chiefs and whatnot you know going out and talking to reporters and in a field you don't usually see that kind of thing where you're seeing it what from reading this report where you're seeing it is inside the beltway.
+You, just when I was in, you just didn't see that very often where you had agents and supervisors and section chiefs and whatnot, you know, going out and talking to reporters and in the field you don't usually see that kind of thing where you're seeing it from reading this report, where you're seeing it is inside the beltway.

-Or is politics, does it kind of draw in people, not all, but some, a lot of people who are able to manipulate the system that are psychopathic, narcissistic people who are there for personal gain and completely look the other way when it comes to doing what's best for the country or the state?
+Um, not all, but some, a lot of people who are able to manipulate the system, that are psychopathic, narcissistic people who are there for personal gain and and completely look the other way when it comes to uh doing what's best for the country or the state.

 Oh, definitely both.

-There does seem to be a culture of corruption that is so pervasive that some people do tend to believe that they are above the law, that it doesn't apply to them.
+There does seem to be a culture of corruption that is so pervasive that some people do tend to believe that they are above the law, that it doesn't apply to them um, so here's my a question for you.

 And wherever you go, I know that great information follows.